Northern Yuan: Oirat domination (1388–1478)

 Toghan died in the very year of his victory over Adai.
 His son Esen Taishi (r.
 1438–1454) brought the Oirats to the height of their power.
 Under his puppet khans, he drove back Moghulistan and crushed the Uriankhai Three Guards, Kara Del and the Jurchens.
 In 1449 he defeated a 500,000 strong Ming army and captured the Zhengtong Emperor in what came to be known as the Tumu Crisis.
 However, after this astounding victory, Esen failed to take the Ming capital of Beijing.
 In the following year a peace was concluded between the two sides and the captive emperor was allowed to return home.
 After executing the rebellious Tayisung Khan (r.
 1433–1453) and his brother Agbarjin in 1453, Esen took the title of not just khan, but also Yuan Emperor.
-This called widespread dissent among the Genghisids, and in 1455, a series of revolts resulted in Esen's death.
+This caused widespread dissent among the Genghisids, and in 1455, a series of revolts resulted in Esen's death.
 His death started the decline of the Oirats, who would not recover until their rise as the Dzungar Khanate in the 17th century.

 From Esen's death to 1481 different warlords of the Kharchin, the Belguteids and Ordos Mongols fought over succession and had their Genghisid khans enthroned.
 The Mongolian chroniclers call some of them the Uyghurs and they might have had some ties with the Hami oasis.
 During his reign, Manduulun Khan (1475–1478) effectively won over most of the Mongol warlords before he died in 1478.